santellos/santellos/README.md

 ### <div align="center">I'm Sandra, a passionate software engineer with a strong interest in programming.</div>

-- ⚡ I’m currently working on Techshare as Junior Consultant
+- ⚡ I’m currently working on Techshare as Junior Fullstack Developer

 -  🌈 I’m currently  developing a web system for ATS Piñatas Especiales